 Palazzo Marigliano

 There is a river of life, sounds, and history that flows ceaselessly through the heart of Naples, and it has a name: Via San Biagio dei Librai.
 Right here, where the energy of Spaccanapoli is at its most vibrant, an imposing piperno façade captures the gaze and commands a different rhythm.
-It is Palazzo Marigliano, one of the most extraordinary testaments to the Neapolitan Renaissance.

 Also known as Palazzo di Capua, it was commissioned in the early 16th century (1503-1513) by Prince Bartolomeo di Capua.
 Its architect, Giovanni Donadio "il Mormando," designed not just a building, but a manifesto of power and elegance.

-The Seal of the Renaissance
+• The seal of the Renaissance

 Stop before the monumental central portal.
 It is a triumph of marble and sculpture.
 Look up: high above, two winged figures, the "Victories," still seem to announce the glory and culture this palace was destined to safeguard.

-The Surprise Beyond the Threshold
+• The surprise beyond the Threshold

 To cross that portal is to leave the buzz of Spaccanapoli behind and enter an oasis of perfect proportions.
 The spacious porticoed courtyard envelops the visitor in a harmonious silence, while the magnificent double-ramp staircase on the left invites you to discover what is hidden on the noble floors.

-The Rococo Heart
+• The Rococo heart

 If the architecture is a Renaissance masterpiece, the heart of the palace reveals a different soul: that of the 18th century.
 When the building passed to the Marigliano family, the interiors were enriched with Rococo grace.
 In the state rooms, such as the Salone degli Specchi (Hall of Mirrors) or the Sala della Sirena (Hall of the Siren), the talent of Francesco De Mura explodes.
 His frescoes are pure light, a delicate elegance that contrasts beautifully with the solid Renaissance structure.